 All admitted and eligible students will be awarded federal financial aid resources, provided that they complete the 2022-2023 FAFSA and submit all necessary items to the Howard University Financial Aid Office.
 Federal School Code: 001448

 Your first step is to complete the Free Application for Federal Student Aid (FAFSA).
-Your FAFSA is processed in several stages before it is complete and on file in the Office of Financial Aid, Scholarships, and Student Employment.
+Your FAFSA is processed in several stages before it is complete and on file in the Office of Financial Aid.

-A Financial Aid Award Package that details your financial aid awards will be mailed to you.
-The purpose of the award package is to show you what aid is available if you decide to attend Howard University.
+Howard’s Office of Financial Aid will mail your financial aid award package details to you.
+The award package shows you what aid is available if you decide to attend Howard University.
 Read the instructions carefully.
 You must report additional benefits or gift aid (scholarships and grants) that are not included in this award package.
 If you make changes to the award, please date, sign, and return the notification to the Office of Financial Aid.
 If you wish to reduce the amount of your loan, please email the office or call 855-490-2875.

-Your aid may be adjusted according to your actual enrollment at the time you register.
-Aid is disbursed each semester to a student account created in your name when you are admitted to the University.
+Your aid may be adjusted when you register for classes.
+Aid is disbursed each semester to your student account when you are admitted to the University.

-To remain eligible for financial aid, you must meet the standards set forth in Howard University’s financial aid policy on Satisfactory Academic Progress (SAP).
+To remain eligible for financial aid, you must meet the standards outlined in Howard University’s Satisfactory Academic Progress (SAP) policy.

-- Federal Direct Unsubsidized Loan – There is no requirement to demonstrate financial need.
-H.U. will determine the amount a student can borrow based on the cost of attendance and other financial aid the student receives.
+There is no requirement to demonstrate financial need.
+HU will determine the amount a student can borrow based on the cost of attendance and other financial aid the student receives.
 The student is responsible for paying the interest on an Unsubsidized Direct Loan during all periods.

-- The Direct Graduate PLUS Loan – Available to graduate, or professional students enrolled at least halftime in an eligible degree program.
-H.U. will determine the maximum loan amount based on the cost of attendance minus any other financial aid the student received.
+Available to graduate or professional students enrolled at least half time in an eligible degree program.
+HU will determine the maximum loan amount based on the cost of attendance minus any other financial aid the student received.

-Students pursuing Howard’s Online Master of Business Administration are eligible for multiple scholarships, including:
+Students pursuing Howard’s Online MBA programs are eligible for multiple scholarships, including: